archway-network/archway-docs/docs/create/getting-started/setup.md

 When you've created a new project, navigate to the folder where the project was installed and print your config using the command `archway configure`.

-If this configuration isn't to your liking, you can modify it by editing the `config.json` file in the root folder of the project.
+If this configuration isn't to your liking, you can always modify it by editing the `config.json` file in the root folder of the project.

 ```bash
 cd my-project